argp/argp.github.io/_posts/paper-notes/2017-08-28-no-pagefaults.md

-The threat model under which the attacks are developed assumes a completely attacker-controlled operating system (both userland and kernel), and knowledge of the source code of the attacked SGX application.
+The threat model under which the attacks are developed assumes a completely attacker-controlled operating system (both userland and kernel), and knowledge of the source code of the attacked SGX application (in order to monitor interesting page accesses).

-The first attack is based on accessed and dirty bits

-The second attack uses the
+The first attack exploits that accessed (and dirty) bits are set on pages accessed/used by SGX application code in secure enclave mode.
+The page table entry (PTE) attribute (accessed and/or dirty) that corresponds to the page accessed in SGX mode is stored in the kernel memory of the unprotected system.

+The second attack is based on cache misses; PTEs that refer to interesting pages are evicted from the TLB (using `clflush`).
+When the enclave is entered the TLB is cleared by design, therefore the attacker measures the time required to reload the interesting PTEs when the enclave has returned.

+Both attacks require the identification of interesting pages (and the corresponding PTEs) in advance.
+There is an initial step in which the attacked SGX application code is run outside the enclave, and a PC trace of page accesses is recorded.

+The authors have <a href="https://github.com/jovanbulck/sgx-pte">published their implementation</a>, which I haven't tested, but from a quick pass seems complete.